-Research suggests that having psoriasis can increase people’s risk of developing certain cancers.
-However, more research is necessary to fully establish the link.
+Some research suggests that having psoriasis can increase the risk of developing certain cancers.
+However, more research is necessary to fully establish this link.

 Psoriasis is a chronic autoimmune disease that causes the skin to reproduce more rapidly than usual.
 The abnormal growth typically causes skin discoloration and scaly patches to form on the skin.

 This article further explores psoriasis and its potential link to cancer.